 Tasting menu at Bakea is built around local sourcing and seasonal discipline.
 Ingredients are drawn from the immediate region and change with the season, meaning the menu is not stable across the calendar year but is instead a direct record of what Bizkaia and the surrounding Basque territory can produce at any given moment.
 This approach is now widespread across serious Spanish restaurants, from El Celler de Can Roca in Girona to Ricard Camarena in València, but the specific character of Basque terroir gives Bakea's version a distinct register.
 The region's access to Cantabrian seafood, mountain pasture, and a particular intensity of agricultural tradition produces ingredients that carry strong regional identity even before the kitchen touches them.

-Michelin Plate recognition (2024) and a score of 91 points from La Liste's 2025 ranking of leading restaurants place Bakea within the serious end of the Spanish dining spectrum without positioning it at the three-star tier occupied by Martin Berasategui in Lasarte-Oria or DiverXO in Madrid.
-At €€€, it represents a point of entry into ambitious Basque tasting-menu cooking that does not require the price commitment of the region's most decorated addresses.
-Google reviewers score it 4.9 across 184 ratings, a signal of consistent execution rather than occasional brilliance.
+A Michelin star and a score of 4.9 on Google across 218 reviews place Bakea within the serious end of the Spanish dining spectrum.
+At about $95 per person, it represents a point of entry into ambitious Basque tasting-menu cooking without the price commitment of the region's most decorated addresses.

 The French Thread

-Cuisine is listed as French and regional, a combination that reflects the cross-border culinary exchange that has always characterised the Basque Country.
+Cuisine is listed as Modern Basque Wood-Fired Cuisine, a combination that reflects the cross-border culinary exchange that has always characterised the Basque Country.
 The Pays Basque straddles France and Spain, and serious Basque cooking on either side of the border has historically absorbed French technique, whether through formal training, proximity, or the shared ingredient cultures of the Bay of Biscay coast.
 At Bakea, that French influence sits alongside the wood-fire tradition and the txoko spirit rather than displacing them.
 The result is a menu with classical structural discipline applied to intensely regional raw material, a framework that has produced some of the most coherent cooking in northern Spain for several decades.
 It also places the restaurant in a broader European conversation: the French-regional synthesis visible here connects, at a different price tier and context, to what Le Bernardin in New York City represents in terms of French technique applied to exceptional ingredient sourcing.

 Planning Your Visit

 Bakea is located at Olalde Beresia Kalea, 1, in Mungia, and is accessible from Bilbao by road in under 30 minutes, making it practical as a destination from the city without requiring an overnight stay.
-The kitchen is closed on Mondays.
-Tuesday service runs 9am to 10:30pm; Wednesday through Saturday, service begins at 1:30pm and closes at 10:30pm; Sunday hours run 1:30pm to 7pm.
+The kitchen is closed on Tuesdays and Wednesdays.
+Monday, Thursday, Friday, Saturday, and Sunday service runs from 1:30 to 2 PM, with additional Friday and Saturday evening service from 8 to 8:30 PM.
 The format is a single tasting menu, so there is no à la carte decision to make, but the seasonal construction of the menu means that what you eat will depend entirely on when you visit.
-Given the 4.9 rating across a substantial review base, advance booking is advisable, particularly for weekend lunch slots.
-The €€€ pricing places it below the region's top-tier Michelin addresses, making it a considered option for those exploring serious Basque cooking without the full cost of a three-star experience.
-For broader planning across the town, see our full Mungia restaurants guide, our full Mungia hotels guide, our full Mungia bars guide, our full Mungia wineries guide, and our full Mungia experiences guide.
+Given the 4.9 rating across 218 reviews, advance booking is advisable, particularly for weekend lunch slots.
+The $95 per person pricing makes it a considered option for those exploring serious Basque cooking without the full cost of a three-star experience.

 Comparable Spots, Quickly